 As a result, most governments, including the United States, actively promote sustainable development by setting stringent targets.
 One of the most effective methods governments use to encourage sustainable development is offering incentives to individuals and businesses.

-In this post, we will explore key incentives used by the government to encourage businesses to embrace sustainable development:
+In this post, we’ll discuss the government incentives that encourage businesses to adopt sustainable practices.

 But, Why Should You Want Your Business to Go Green?

 While initial investments in green energy may be costly, they can save your business thousands of dollars in the long run.
 Some economic benefits of embracing sustainable business practices include; lowering utility bills, making extra money by selling ERCs to high emitters, and enjoying tax benefits and grants from federal and state governments.